phamkhactuy/cortex-example/cpp-qt/README.md

 This example opens a session with the first Emotiv headset it can find, and displays its eeg data stream for 30 seconds.

-To run this example, you need to edit the **main.cpp** file and set your Emotiv license.
+To run this example, you need to edit the **eeg/main.cpp** file and set your Emotiv license.

 ## Signals and slots in Qt